MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/manage-the-app-catalog.md

  **To remove an app from the App Catalog**

 1. Verify that the user account that is performing this procedure is a member of the site Owners or Designers group for the App Catalog.

+>[!NOTE] In SharePoint Online and SharePoint 2019, in order to be able to add a client-side app, the user account needs to be a Site Collection Administrator of the App Catalog

 2. On the App Catalog site, click the **Apps for SharePoint** list.

 3. On the **Apps for SharePoint** page, select the app that you want to remove.